Christine-N-Mwaura/heroSquad/README.md

 ## Project Setup
 * Make sure all requirements for running java applications are installed;JUnit, Intellij,SDK,JDK.
 * Clone the project to your local machine from https://github.com/Christine-N-Mwaura/heroSquad.git.
+* To view the site visit https://herosquad154.herokuapp.com/.
-* Run javac heroSquad.java to compile and java heroSquad to run the program
+* Run gradle run to compile and java heroSquad to run the program.